tsloan/GettingCleaningData/CourseProject/README.md

    and places it in the ./data subdirectory and then unzips it.
 See the script file for more information on how it works.
  - README.md : this file
- - run_Analysis.R : the R script that takes the input data, previously downloaded and unzip'ed by GetData.R, and manipulates it as per project instructions to create the tidydata.csv and tidy2data.txt files.
+ - run_analysis.R : the R script that takes the input data, previously downloaded and unzip'ed by GetData.R, and manipulates it as per project instructions to create the tidydata.csv and tidy2data.txt files.
    See the script file itself for more information on how it works.